Dear White People (TV series): Critical response

 The series has been met with critical acclaim.
-On Rotten Tomatoes, season one has a "Certified Fresh" 95% approval rating based on 55 reviews from critics, with an average rating of 8.69/10.
+On Rotten Tomatoes, season one has a 95% approval rating based on 55 reviews from critics, with an average rating of 8.69/10.
 The website's critics consensus reads, "Timely, provocative, and sharply written, Dear White People is an entertaining blend of social commentary and incisive humor."
-On Metacritic, the season has a weighted average score of 85 out of 100, based on 21 reviews, indicating "universal acclaim".
+On Metacritic, the season has a weighted average score of 85 out of 100, based on 21 reviews.
 Peter Debruge, writing for Variety, praised the show's writing, directing, social commentary, and cast.
 The New York Times praised the show's examination of concerns such as appropriation, assimilation, and conflict.

 On Rotten Tomatoes, season two holds an approval rating of 100% based on 32 reviews from critics, with an average rating of 9.35/10.
 The website's critics consensus reads, "Dear White People's endearing excellence returns, but with an added layer of emotional maturity that enhances the show's powerful, relevant meditations on race relations in America."
-On Metacritic, the second season has a score of 89 out of 100, based on 7 reviews, indicating "universal acclaim".
+On Metacritic, the second season has a score of 89 out of 100, based on 7 reviews.

 The third season has a 90% approval rating on Rotten Tomatoes, based on 20 reviews, with an average rating of 8/10.
 The website's critics consensus states, "Though at times it vamps more than it grows, Dear White Peoples third season still excels thanks to its continued willingness to confront tough social issues with comedic grace."
-On Metacritic, the third season has a score of 78 out of 100, based on 8 critics, indicating "generally favorable reviews".
+On Metacritic, the third season has a score of 78 out of 100, based on 8 critics.